mr-narender/Medium-to-Freemium/README.md

 Let me know if you need any more adjustments or additions!
 ## Unfortunately, I can't host on Google Extension (as they demand Developer Fee)

+### Note:
+Actual paywall override work is done on https://freedium.cfd/, and I dont own it's code, credits to author for that.
+Cheers.